 There are places that we visited with high emotions, that happened to me with Izapa, one of the mythical Mayan archaeological zones that I really wanted to know.

-When we plan the getaway to the Pacific Coast of Chiapas, we were clear that the archaeological zone of Izapa would be stopped in our trip.
-If one is used to reading about the ancient Mayan world, Izapa is a reference in history maya, which experts continue to draw through the findings.
+When we plan the getaway to the Pacific Coast of ChiapasWe were clear that the archaeological zone of Izapa would be a stop on our trip.
+If one is used to reading from the ancient Mayan world, Izapa is a reference in history maya, which experts continue to trace through the findings.

 My skin and soul enchina when I travel the reference places I read.
 For us it is among the most prominent 5 archeological zones in Chiapas.

 Discover the 5 archaeological sites of Chiapas most recommended

 Izapa It is managed by the owners of the ejido where it is located.
 It has no cost, just give the will if you deem it so.
 The settlement of Izapa is divided into two large groups, due to the road that crosses it: